 “I still had a lot to learn in Stockholm.
 Not just about clothes and make-up, but how to live without being looked after by my mother.
-I began to learn how to be a grown-up, and in Stockholm I fell in love – really in love – for the first time in my young life.”
+I began to learn how to be a grown-up, and in Stockholm, I fell in love – really in love – for the first time in my young life.”

 “After we’d known each other for about three months, he called and asked me to have dinner with him.
 I was more than happy to – I felt, in some way, that there was something special about this dinner.
 And there was, but not in the way I imagined.”

 “We met at the agreed restaurant.
-He ordered a fine smörgåsbord – as usual I was hungry, and keen to eat.
+He ordered a fine smörgåsbord – as usual, I was hungry and keen to eat.
 And then he began to talk.
-At first I didn’t understand what he was saying, but then the meaning of his words hit me with a horrible clarity…”
+At first, I didn’t understand what he was saying, but then the meaning of his words hit me with a horrible clarity…”

-“The whole time we had known each other, he had been engaged.
+“He had been engaged the whole time we had known each other.
 [Boo!]
 His fiancée had been sickly for a long time.
 He had just found out that she was suffering from an incurable blood disease.
-She did not know how ill she was, and that she only had a very short time left to live.
+She did not know how ill she was and that she only had a very short time left to live.
 And now there was only one thing he could do – marry her as soon as possible and try to give her as much life and happiness as he could in the few months she had left.”

 Very sad, although it sounds (very) suspiciously similar to the end of English actress Kay Kendall’s life.